Who can lead a group?

 - The other DVD series is led by John Walton, PhD and Mark Strauss, PhD.
 John teaches Old Testament at Wheaton Graduate School and College and is the author of several books on the Old Testament.
 Mark is professor of New Testament at Bethel Seminary, a member of the Committee on Bible Translation, and has written numerous books and articles on the New Testament.

 - For B90+, “The Essential Snapshot” video teaching series is hosted by Dr. William Campbell, Founder and Executive Director of Scripture Awakening.
-This 14-week series was made to match and complement the B90+ Digital option.
+This 14-week series was made to match and complement the B90+ option.

 Prepare for the first meeting.

-Publicize and promote the first meeting in advance.
+Publicize and promote in advance.

 When offering B90 or B90+, use email, fliers, your church bulletin, newsletter, or social media to spread the word.
 Feel free to download our B90/B90+ logos to include in your promotions.
 Also encourage participants to invite friends or family members to join them.

-Think outside the original target audience.
+Think beyond the original target audience.

 When the Denver Post visited a Bible in 90 Days host church, there were 600 participants!
 Of the 600, there were 200 who were not even members of that church … they came from the surrounding community!
 You just never know who you might reach with Bible in 90 Days.